 ne of the major aspects of Quaker philosophy is to recognize the unique talents and abilities in each individual.
 Within the context of the Gym curriculum, students are encouraged to develop and express their individuality via a wide variety of physical activities.
 They learn cooperation and acceptance of each other’s differences in a nurturing and supportive environment.

-Early Childhood through Sixth Grade Curriculum Goals and Objectives
+Pre-K through Sixth Grade Curriculum Goals and Objectives

 - Get exercise and make it enjoyable.